Nukesor/pueue/README.md

 `pueue remove index` Removes the command at #index.
 `pueue switch index1 index2` Switches the commands at #index1 and #index2.

-## Logs
+## Configs and Logs

+The config file of pueue is located in `~/.config/pueue/pueue.ini`.

+#### options

+`stopAtError: True` Define if the demon should enter paused state, if a process in the queue fails.
+`resumeAfterStart: False` If you want pueue to instantly resume a queue from the last session, set this value to `True`.

-The logs of all your commands can be found in `~/.pueue/log/`.
-Old logs won't be deleted automatically.
+The logs of all your commands can be found in `~/.shared/pueue/*.log`.
+Old logs won't be deleted automatically yet.

 ## Utils